 Instruments of healthy control

-- For task management — Asana and Trello allow you to track task progress and create checklists.
+- For task management — Asana and Trello provide task progress tracking and checklist functionality for teams that need dedicated project management interfaces.

-- For document storage and sharing — Google Drive and Dropbox provide centralized access to important files, simplifying collaboration.
+- For document storage and sharing — Google Drive and Dropbox provide centralized file access that removes the version control and distribution problems that arise from email-based document sharing.

 Fostering the culture of accountability